anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 <div class="divider"></div>

-We added these features in response to our users needs. because we believe that together we can build a much better product.
-Want to join The Team?
+We've added these features in response to our users needs, and because we believe that we're able to build a much better product by working together.
+Want to join the team?
 Give [AnyCable a try today](/)!

 [pro]: https://anycable.io/#pro
 [hotwire]: https://hotwired.dev